crownstone/website/14-app-help.md

 {% include snippets/faq-begin ref="faqNewStone" question="How to add a Crownstone in the app?" %}

-Open the Crownstone app, just in the general overview.
+Open the Crownstone app, in the general overview.
+Press on the button in right buttom (it has a plus sign on it).
+Click on the phone on the Crownstone icon.
+It will ask you to select which Crownstone you have: a Crownstone Plug, a Crownstone Built-in One, or an older Crownstone Built-in Zero.
 Now power on the Crownstone (plug it in).
+Keep the phone **really close** and this means **really** close to the Crownstone.
+Click on "Next".
+The phone will be search for new Crownstones...
+This can take a while.
-Keep the phone **really close** and this means **really** close.
-You will see a blue icon flashing.
-This is the Crownstone discovered by the phone.
-Click on it and read the instruction for setup.
-After this procedure you are the digital owner of the Crownstone and you can decide who is allowed to use it.
+After the Crownstone is found, you are the digital owner of the Crownstone and you can decide who is allowed to use it.

 {% include snippets/faq-end %}